ishkin/Proton/documentation/markdown/ProtonUserGuide_FI_WARE4_4_2.md

 - All – the pattern is detected if all its listed participant events arrive in any order.
 - Sequence – the pattern is detected if all its listed participant events arrive in exactly the order of the operands.
 **Absence operator** - none of the listed events have arrived during the context.
 **Aggregation operator** –  an Aggregate EPA is a transformation EPA that takes as input a collection of events and computes values by applying functions over the input events.
-Those computed values can used for the EPA condition and for its derived events.
+These computed values can be used in the EPA condition and in its derived events.
 **Trend operator** – Trend patterns are patterns that trace the value of a specific attribute over time.
 A Trend EPA detects increment, decrement, or stable patterns among a series of input events.
 For example, the rise / fall of a stock share price.
-The Trend operator operates only on a single event type, and detects trends among a minimum specified number of event instances (for example, an increment in value for five event instances in a row).
+The Trend operator operates only on a single event type, and detects trends among a minimum specified number of event instances (for example, an increment in the value of five event instances in a row).

 Different sets of properties and operands are applicable for each operator.